FLighter7/a1-notation/README.md

 # A1 notation

 ### About
 This library is for working with A1 notations such as "A1" or "A1:B2".
-The library exported as a UMD module.
+The library is exported as a UMD module.

 ### Install
 ```